videoprocessing/videoprocessing.github.io/Papers/_posts/2022-09-07-Neural-Network-Based_Detection_Methods_for_Color,_Sharpness,_and_Geometry_Artifacts_in_Stereoscopic_and_VR180_Videos.md

 * Objective quality assessment of **100 VR180 videos** from YouTube using proposed methods

-## Method For Color- And Sharpness-Mismatch Estimation
+## Method for Color- and Sharpness-Mismatch Estimation

 ### Train Dataset
 The picture below shows an example with distortions added by the proposed distortion model.